-PeloPics: Just over 30 years ago, back in the late 80s, the 7-Eleven team from the US and Britain’s ANC-Halfords squad were still a bit of a novelty.
+PeloPics: Thirty-five years ago, back in the late 80s, the 7-Eleven team from the US and Britain’s ANC-Halfords squad were still a bit of a novelty.
 We take a retro look at the Amstel Gold Race Dutch Classic in 1987 through the lens of Cor Vos.

 Ed Hood talked to 3rd placed Malcolm Elliott about the race HERE.

 Joop Zoetemelk was the ‘surprise’ winner in 1987

 In the finalé of Amstel’87, three Dutchmen joined forces to make sure Malcolm Elliott of the ANC team would not win their Classic.
 Joop Zoetemelk (Superconfex), Steven Rooks (PDM) and Teun Van Vliet (Panasonic) worked together to either tire Elliott or allow one of them to escape for the win.
 Joop Zoetemelk took the win ahead of Rooks, with Elliott in third.
 Van Vliet was fourth with break away companion Bruno Cornillet (Z-Peugeot) in fifth as Phil Anderson brought in the peloton over a minute and a half down.
 Zoetemelk had eased himself away from the others three kilometres from the finish in Meersen in a similar style that he won the 1985 world championships.